 It also says that while on-duty or in-uniform, a member “shall not publicly express any derogatory statement criticizing the agency or any or any official action of any member.
 The only exception to public statements prohibited by this section is if the statements refer to a matter of public concern.”

-In his meeting with The Post-Star, Lamouree said York did not have a conservation with him in which he told him not to criticize the Sheriff’s Office.
+In his meeting with The Post-Star, Lamouree said York did not have a conversation with him in which he told him not to criticize the Sheriff’s Office.
 Lamouree said the department has a policy that covers what employees can say about the department when they are on duty and in uniform.

 He did not believe, however, that would cover campaigning activities.